haka-security/haka/modules/alert/elasticsearch/doc/module.rst

 Description
 ^^^^^^^^^^^

 This module will exports all alerts to an elasticsearch server.
-The module adds also some extra information such as geoip data.
+It also adds also some extra information such as geoip data.

-.. warning:: Do not create security rules that block elasticsearch traffic.
+.. warning:: Be careful not to create security rules that block elasticsearch traffic.

 Parameters
 ^^^^^^^^^^